-When the Spirit Fiddler picked up his worn wooden instrument he could make it whisper to you like a long lost friend, seduce you like an exciting new lover, or thrill you like the perfect dance partner.
-In his scarred and calloused hands the old fiddle moaned and wailed, it beckoned you, it laughed with you – it filled your heart.
+When the Spirit Fiddler picked up his worn wooden instrument he could make it whisper in your ear like a long lost friend, seduce you like an exciting new lover, or thrill you like the perfect dance partner.
+In his scarred and calloused hands his ancient fiddle moaned and wailed, it coaxed you, it laughed with you – it filled your heart.
 And if your mood was blue, it wept a river of tears right alongside you.

 He played the fiddle with more fervor then any other man in Western North Carolina.
 His services were in constant demand, and you had to book him well in advance for a party or a square dance.
-His passion for fiddling became as legendary as the grand hotels where he performed, and his repertoire of tunes seemed endless.
-They said his playing could wear out dozens of dancers in succession before his long and nimble fingers had even loosened up.
-Accompanists fell like flies, and when they finally quit and the dancers went home, he would quietly pack up his instrument and make his way over to the Greenhill Cemetery in Waynesville, N.C., where it was rumored he had a small but intensely devoted audience.
+His passion for fiddling was as legendary as the grand hotels where he performed, and his repertoire of tunes seemed endless.
+They said his playing could wear out a dozen dancers before his long and nimble fingers had even loosened up.
+Accompanists tried to keep up, but when they finally gave up and the dancers went home, he would quietly pack his instrument and make his way over to the Greenhill Cemetery in Waynesville, N.C., where it was rumored he had a small but intensely devoted audience.

 By the 1950’s, the hotels that had been his bread and butter had either shuttered or burned to the ground – but his need to fiddle overwhelmed him.
 Although his celebrity had long since faded his playing grew even more fierce, holding his listeners captive to every note, unable to stop dancing to his intoxicatingly fiendish tunes.

 The last of the grand hotels to use his services was the Hotel Gordon, located just outside of Waynesville in the heart of Haywood County.
 Built in 1890, the hotel stood on a bluff overlooking the Richland River, and was famous for its fabulous shade trees and the cool mountain breezes that swept over its spacious veranda.
 The Spirit Fiddler had entertained the guests there for as long as anyone could remember.